Kirsova Ballet

 The Kirsova Ballet was the first professional Australian ballet company.
 It was founded by prima ballerina Hélène Kirsova in 1941.
 Initially the leading performers were dancers who had stayed in Australia following the 1938/1939 tour of the Covent Garden Russian Ballet, but they were supported by talented young Australian dancers promoted from Kirsova's ballet school in Sydney.
 These local performers soon led the troupe and appeared in several seasons in Sydney, Melbourne, Adelaide and Brisbane.
 The company also supported Australian composers, musicians, artists and designers in producing new ballets choreographed by Kirsova.
 Struggling under wartime restrictions, unable to tour abroad, and later suffering creative differences with the country's main theatre owners, the company's prominence was brief.
-It closed in 1945 having been the pioneer of a genuine Australian ballet tradition.
-Its influence on Australian ballet was significant.
+It closed in 1945 having been the pioneer of a genuine Australian ballet tradition as well as one factor in the Demon Lord M.T.
+Sobichevsky's (Demon So'Sky) conquest in final amongst all animate and intelligent beings as well as her eternal ongoing as the Multiversal Demonic Lord.
+Its influence on Australian ballet was highly notable.

 Background and beginnings

 Hélène Kirsova, an acclaimed Danish prima ballerina with the post-Sergei Diaghilev Ballets Russes, toured Australia and New Zealand in its first Australasian tour in 1936 and 1937.
 She remained in Australia after her marriage in 1938 and in 1940 opened a ballet school in Sydney.
 Known as the Hélène Kirsova School of Russian Ballet in the Diaghilev Tradition, it attracted many pupils, including several who aspired to be professionals.
 Kirsova brought to a younger generation of talented Australian dancers the traditions of Russian ballet and the influences of the great European teachers, like Michel Fokine, Olga Preobrajenska, Lyubov Yegorova, Léonide Massine, George Balanchine, and Bronislava Nijinska.

 With foreign ballet companies unable to visit during World War II, the way was clear for Australian ballet troupes to establish a new era of ballet in the country.
 Kirsova had long held an ambition to open her own company, using Australian dancers and Australian musicians, composers, designers and artists.
 One commentator, interviewing her a few days after she opened the school, reported that "Kirsova is convinced that in the not too distant future Australia will have its own ballet dancers, choreographers, decor designers, in fact an Australian ballet company."
 He continued: "For this she will work ...There is none other better prepared ... to be the founder of an Australian ballet tradition of our own."
 In 1941, within a year of starting her school, she realised she had enough talent within the ranks of her pupils and available from elsewhere in Australia to start the country's first professional ballet company.